crossbario/autobahn-js/doc/reference.md

       // registration succeeded, registration is an instance of autobahn.Registration }, function (error) {
-      // registration failed, error is an isntance of autobahn.Error }
+      // registration failed, error is an instance of autobahn.Error }
 );
 ```